quintanar401/kdb-wc/README.md

 * `k-srv-uri` - optional, target websocket server.
 Format: "host:port".
 By default it is the current web server.
 * `k-srv-user` - optional, a user for http requests.
 * `k-srv-pass` - optional, a password for http requests.
 * `k-target` - optional, a server name or `k-id` of an element with this name.
 It can be used with `srv.q` to turn it into a proxy.
 Queries will be executed via `srv.q` on another server.
+When the name is '' this option is ignored.
 * `k-prefix` - optional, a prefix to be added to every query. `xml? ` for example.
 It is set to either `json? ` or `jsn? ` if it is not provided and the result type is `json`.
 * `k-id` - optional, this id can be used to link other components to this one.
 * `fix-json` - optional, if it is set kdb-srv will send an additional query to fix a json serialization issue in the default .z.ph in kdb+ 3.2(it will set .h.tx[\`jsn] to .j.j').